Noël Coward: Inter-war successes

 In 1921, Coward made his first trip to America, hoping to interest producers there in his plays.
-Although he had little luck, he found the Broadway theatre stimulating.
+Although he had little luck in New York on this trip, he found the Broadway theatre stimulating.
 He absorbed its smartness and pace into his own work, which brought him his first real success as a playwright with The Young Idea.
 The play opened in London in 1923, after a provincial tour, with Coward in one of the leading roles.
 The reviews were good: "Mr Noël Coward calls his brilliant little farce a 'comedy of youth', and so it is.
 And youth pervaded the Savoy last night, applauding everything so boisterously that you felt, not without exhilaration, that you were in the midst of a 'rag'."
 One critic, who noted the influence of Bernard Shaw on Coward's writing, thought more highly of the play than of Coward's newly found fans: "I was unfortunately wedged in the centre of a group of his more exuberant friends who greeted each of his sallies with 'That's a Noëlism!'"
-The play ran in London from 1 February to 24 March 1923, after which Coward turned to revue, co-writing and performing in André Charlot's London Calling!
+The play ran in London from 1 February to 24 March 1923, after which Coward turned to revue, co-writing and performing in Charlot's London Calling!

 In 1924, Coward achieved his first great critical and financial success as a playwright with The Vortex.
 The story is about a nymphomaniac socialite and her cocaine-addicted son (played by Coward).
 Some saw the drugs as a mask for homosexuality; Kenneth Tynan later described it as "a jeremiad against narcotics with dialogue that sounds today not so much stilted as high-heeled".
 The Vortex was considered shocking in its day for its depiction of sexual vanity and drug abuse among the upper classes.
 Its notoriety and fiery performances attracted large audiences, justifying a move from a small suburban theatre to a larger one in the West End.
 Coward, still having trouble finding producers, raised the money to produce the play himself.
 During the run of The Vortex, Coward met Jack Wilson, an American stockbroker (later a director and producer), who became his business manager and lover.
 At first Wilson managed Coward's business affairs well, but later abused his position to embezzle from his employer.